 - Green smoothie– The easiest way to get your kids to eat those vitamin-rich, nutritious leafy greens like spinach or kale is to blend them into a sweet drink to the point that they can’t even taste them.
 This recipe by Simple Green Smoothies disguises the flavor of spinach with the tropical flavors of banana, pineapple, and mango that kids will love.
 No sugar is added in this recipe; the fruit is sweet enough as is.
 After you make a couple green smoothies for your child to try, they’ll be begging you to make some more.

 - Confetti quinoa – Foods that look pretty with fun names are always easier to get your child to try.
 KidsHealth brings us this recipe for a quinoa dish that takes very little preparation time and that your child is likely to gobble up.
 The recipe is full of nutritious content, with veggies and whole grains to support the healthy growth and development of your child.
-Your kids will like it because it’s just as yummy and filling as pasta or rice and you’ll like it because it’s good for them.
+Your kids will like it because it’s just as yummy and filling like pasta or rice and you’ll like it because it’s good for them.

 - Lettuce wrap tacos – Often kids get on kicks where they only want sandwiches, macaroni or some other food and demand the same meal every day.
 Even if the meal he or she requests is a reasonably healthy dish, it is important to not give in to your child’s demands for consistency and to provide variety in their meals.
 Healthier variations of kid favorites like tacos help you provide variety and nutrition in your child’s diet while avoiding screaming fits.
 These lettuce wrap tacos we found on AllRecipes are the perfect solution to a problem like this.
 They bring all the flavor and crunchiness of yummy tacos without the high-carb, hard-to-digest taco shell.
 After eating lettuce in such a delicious form, your kids may be more likely to try a salad or put lettuce on their ham sandwiches.